 I was raised near the Worcestershire border, where the Black Country town of Halesowen meets the rural towns of Hagley and Clent.
 In the shadow of the Clent Hills, Hagley Wood is a dark and imposing density of trees, made even more mysterious, sinister, and evocative by the graffiti which continually haunts the surrounding area.
 The question, ‘Who Put Bella in the Wych Elm?’, intrigued me throughout my childhood, and in 2016, I began writing a collection of poems which combined the sparse facts of the case with my own imaginative reconstructions.

-Download a PDF of ‘Lost in the Woods’ to learn more about the research and planning which went into the writing, formatting and publication of Bella.
+Flick through the booklet ‘Lost in the Woods’ to learn more about the research and planning which went into the writing, formatting and publication of Bella.

 Following the publication of the poems by Offa’s Press, Bella has been well-received by audiences, readers, and critics alike.
 In April 2019, it was shortlisted for a Saboteur Award in the Best Poetry Pamphlet category.